Expat parenting in Colon, Panama with British expat Catherine

 We had the choice of moving to Panama City or Ivo seeking a new job in another country.
 I was pregnant with my second child at this stage which also weighed heavily on the decision.
 We missed our time in the Middle East so ultimately made the move to Abu Dhabi, U.A.E. with a new employer, our lifestyle now is significantly different.

-BG: What advice could you give to any families looking at moving to Panama?
+OG: What advice would you give to any families looking at moving to Panama?

 Many thanks to Catherine for sharing her story with Our Globetrotters.